Woutifier/edx-documentation/en_us/install_operations/source/ecommerce/additional_features/create_coupons.rst

 * Multiple times by multiple users.

 When you create a coupon code, the E-Commerce service generates an order.
-The Invoice Payment Processor module manages these orders and assumes out-of-band payment for the coupon codes.
+The Invoice Payment Processor module records these orders and assumes out-of-band payment for the coupon codes.

-The Invoice Payment Modules records the transaction in the Invoice table for later reconciliation.
+The Invoice Oayment Processor module records the transaction in the Invoice table for later reconciliation.

-..
-Would it be correct to say "The Invoice Payment module records the
-.. transaction in the Invoice table for later reconciliation."
-OR "The Invoice
-..
-Payment Processor module records the transaction in the Invoice table for
-.. later reconciliation."?

 ****************************
 Create Coupon Codes